HaiyangXu/trunkclub.github.io/source/_posts/2014-10-18-brunch-with-panache-0-dot-9-0-released.md

 author: Josh Habdas
 ---

 Trunk Club released last week a new version of the front-end seed we use to develop our rich web clients.
 [Brunch with Panache v0.9.0](https://github.com/trunkclub/brunch-with-panache/tree/0.9.0) is the first release to enable full-stack JS development using Node.js and [Hapi](http://hapijs.com/), making it even easier to build the single-page app you always wanted.
-Creating [reverse proxies](https://github.com/jhabdas/hopstop/blob/ratchet/server/index.coffee#L9-L19) is simple, and the CLI is better than ever.
-Looking for [Docker](https://www.docker.com/) integration?
-We've got that too.
+Creating [reverse proxies](https://github.com/jhabdas/hopstop/blob/ratchet/server/index.coffee#L9-L19) is simple, and there are [plenty of plug-ins](http://hapijs.com/plugins) for use in scaling.
+Deploying with [Docker](https://www.docker.com/)?
+Check out the new Docker integration.
 See below for details.

 ## Features
 In plain English (mostly).